ShieldQuest/ShieldQuest/README.md

----

-## Application Development Student | Financial Operations Background
+# Application Development Student | Financial Operations Background

-Application Development student with professional experience in credit handling, fraud review, bureau disputes, and accounts receivable.
-Worked in regulated banking environments where accuracy, documentation, and cross-system data verification were critical.

-Previously earned a B.A. in Psychology (2015) with a strong interest in philosophy, which strengthened my analytical thinking, attention to behavior patterns, and structured problem-solving skills that I now apply to software development.

----

-## Current Focus

-- Completing a B.A.S. in Information Systems Technology (Application Development) - Expected Fall 2027
+I am currently pursuing a **B.A.S. in Information Systems Technology (Application Development)** at **Florida State College at Jacksonville (FSCJ)**, expected to graduate on **Fall 2027**.

-- Seeking an internship or entry-level position to grow as a technician and developer
-- Building strong foundations in Java, OOP, and SQL
-- Expanding knowledge in A.I., including responsible use, prompt design, and practical integration
+I previously earned a **B.A. in Psychology in Puerto Rico** and bring **5+ years of experience in banking and financial operations**, including:
+- Credit dispute processing
+- Fraud review and investigation support
+- Billing analysis
+- Cross-system documentation and verification

+More recently, I have been expanding my technical experience through:
+- IT coursework in application development
+- Home network and Windows system security projects
-- Developing skills in cybersecurity, system protection, and secure access practices
+- Mobile device protection and access control practices
+- A growing GitHub portfolio documenting work in **Java, Python, and SQL**

 ---